marchyman/Fueling/README.md

 # Fueling

-A play app to keep track of gas mileage.
+A play app to keep track of vehicle fuel use.
 I'm using it to learn Apple phone/watch interaction.
-All data is owned/persisted by the phone using SwiftData in a manner where it is **not** tied to SwiftUI.
+All data is owned/persisted by the phone using SwiftData.
+SwiftData is used in a way that is not dependent upon SwiftUI.

-The watch requests data from the phone to show current state.
-See the comments in MessageKey.swift to see the data flow between the two devices.
+Data flow between the watch and the companion app is described in comments at the top of the file named MessageKey.swift.

 I don't pretend to know what I'm doing.
 The purpose of this app is as much for me to learn as it is to do something useful.

-Notes: